ISHANTARE/ASTRA/README.md

 > 🧠 **Want to learn how the math works?** Check out our educational guide: [KNOWMORE.md](./KNOWMORE.md) to understand TLEs, SGP4, Sweep-and-Prune, and Collision Probabilities!

+currently working on optimization and irregularities of earth's surface.

 ---

 ## 🚀 Key Features